 In March, 2009, I organized an interdisciplinary panel for the competition to include leading people from the fields of architecture, design, urban planning, public art and public transportation; David Baker/Partner David Baker + Partners, Courtney Fink/Director of SOEX Gallery, Dave Snyder/Transportation Policy Director at SPUR, Heath Maddox/Bicycle Sharing Program at the SFMTA, Ben Davis/Owner, Words, Pictures, Ideas and Teri Gardiner/ Communications Director of the SFBC.

 The panel chose the winners based on how well the rack reflected the unique character of Treasure Island, whether it was functional as a bike rack and whether or not it activated public space.
-The racks have since been fabricated, and temporarily installed in San Francisco -with two installed in front of City Hall.
+The racks have since been fabricated, and permanently installed in San Francisco – with two installed in front of City Hall.
+The racks may be re-installed on Treasure Island.

 Kirk Scott, Todd Gilens and Kody Kellogg [not fabricated]